dkxce/SoftEtherVPN-StaticIP/src/bin_modified/Readme.md

 			* IP sets from staticip.ini file; if file has no records or empty - ip will set from from User Note, then from User Name

 		How to use:
-			1) Install Original Softether VP Server
+			1) Install Original Softether VP Server (v4.38-9760, link below)
   			2) Stop SoftEther VPN Server (SEVPNSERVER) service
   			3) Replace original vpnserver.exe file in C:\Program Files\SoftEther VPN Server with selected from above
+  			4) Copy staticip.ini to C:\Program Files\SoftEther VPN Server folder and edit records in it
-			4) Run SoftEther VPN Server (SEVPNSERVER) service
+  			5) Run SoftEther VPN Server (SEVPNSERVER) service
-			5) That's All
+  			6) That's All

 <img src="HOWTO_A.png" />
 <img src="HOWTO_B.png" />